eyedeekay/eyedeekay.github.io/README.md

  * [I2P Browser Fingerprint Gallery](I2P-Browser-Attackability-Evaluation/)
  This is an ongoing evaluation of the various ways there are to configure browsers for I2P and a developing rating system for them.

+### What's Weird about this I2P Site?

+This I2P site uses an experimental feature of I2P in Private browsing called X-I2P-TorrentLocation.
+If you are using the latest version of the extension, you may notice that there is a pageAction available in the URL bar(It's the little I2P logo).
+If you click that pageAction and follow the magnet link, you will begin to download a torrent named idk.i2p.
+As the torrent completes, the extension will begin to replace on-page resources hosted on my server with exactly the same files, except shared and downloaded via I2PSnark.
+The result is a sort of distributed, voluntary pseudo-CDN which makes it possible to do things like embed videos directly in your I2P Site and actually have them play completely.
+All of this is accomplished, of course, by cheating.
+If you download the torrent, the file is on your computer, so of course it's available in a reliable way.
+Besides that, even if your content goes down, any of your visitors will be able to reproduce your site on a new hostname, which may provide a level of resistance to being taken down.
+How it affects traffic flows remains to be seen, but it means that some I2P users will be fetching less content via their HTTP Proxies, and will be doing it less repeatedly.

  * [InfoGraphic Gallery for testing X-I2P-TorrentLocation](infographics.html) This page is to test X-I2P-TorrentLocation.
 It embeds a bunch of large images/infographics I collected off of reddit and is intentionally heavy so it may be slow to load.
 It will